Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 It is important to know that the transformation works with a delay of 3 hours.
 This means that real-time data will appear in the Quartely/Yearly dashboards only after this time.
 This delay allows you to suspend/interrupt ingesting data for a max. of 3 hours without losing data for the transform and thus long term analytics.

+Please note:
+- Long-Term Analytics data will only be available after approximately 1 hour.
+Until then, the corresponding dashboards will show errors.
+For example: _The field "name-of-a-field" associated with this object no longer exists.
+Please use another field._ Please wait at least 1 hour for the data to be prepared accordingly.

 <p align="right"><a href="#table-of-content">Top</a></p>

 ## Advanced and production Setup